frankwallis/redouble/README.md

 developed in Es6 using ReactJS, Reflux, SystemJS, jspm, Jest, babel

+see the angular2 branch for an angular2 version!

 ### How do I get set up? ###

 * npm install